availproject/avail-rust/ffi/README.md

 # Avail Rust FFI Playground

-This little crate wraps the `avail-rust` client so you can poke at Avail from C or Perl without having to understand the whole Rust codebase first.
-The standalone examples under `c/` and `perl/` are kept runnable and have been smoke-tested after the latest changes.
+This little crate wraps the `avail-rust` client so you can poke at Avail from C, Perl, or Python without having to understand the whole Rust codebase first.
+The standalone examples under `c/`, `perl/`, and `python/` are kept runnable and have been smoke-tested after the latest changes.

 ## What the FFI exposes